Plan a Visit

 What to expect at An Encounter Night

-On the first and third Sundays of each month, all the house churches in our network come together for what we call an "Encounter Night."
-These gatherings are the closest thing we do to what you might recognize as a typical "church service," although they're held in the afternoon (dinner at 4:30pm, service at 6:00pm).
+On the first and third Sundays of each month, all the house churches in our network come together in Canton, Michigan, for what we call an "Encounter Night."
+These gatherings are the closest thing we do to what you might recognize as a typical "church service," although they're held in the afternoon (6:00pm).

-After a potluck-style dinner from 4:30pm to 5:45pm, everyone moves to the main meeting room.
-At 6:00pm, the meeting begins with a video of testimonies from people in our church.
+At 6:00pm, the meeting begins with testimonies from people in our church as they share how they partnered with the Lord in evangelism and healing ministry throughout the week.
 Sometimes a missionary visits and shares what God is doing through them because of our support.
 We'll worship God together in song, someone from our equipping team will take time to teach the believers present, and then we'll seek God together in prayer for one another, expecting a move of God's Spirit among us.

 Two things set apart our meetings as unique: